Lag-and-Crash/LNC2025-Submission-Template/README.md

 After creating your challenge, you need to package it using `chall-architect`.
 This tool will generate the necessary metadata files for the challenge.

 > [!IMPORTANT]
 > Do note that this tool is still in development, and may not be fully functional.
-If you encounter any issues, please contact the Gryphons team for assistance.
+If you encounter any issues, please contact the LNC team, or JusCodin for assistance.

 ### 1. Download the `ctf_config.toml` File
 You can find the `ctf_config.toml` file [here](./ctf_config.toml)